openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 | Rear Window                | win-rear                | String        |
 | Sunroof                    | sunroof                 | String        |

-Following String states are possible
+Possible states

 * _Unknown_ - no status data available
-* _Invalid_ - this item isn't applicable for this vehicle
+* _Invalid_ - this door / window isn't applicable for this vehicle
 * _Closed_ - the door / window is closed
 * _Open_ - the door / window is open
 * _Intermediate_ - window in intermediate position, not applicable for doors

 #### Range Data

-Based on vehicle type some channels are presented or not.
+Based on vehicle type some channels are present or not.
-Conventional fuel vehicles don't provide *Electric Range* and Battery electric Vehicles don't show *Fuel Range*.
+Conventional fuel vehicles don't provide *Electric Range* and battery electric vehicles don't show *Fuel Range*.
 Hybrid vehicles have both and in addition *Hybrid Range*.
 See description [Range vs Range Radius](#range-vs-range-radius) to get more information.